 Whether to create a single-column index or a composite index, take into consideration the column(s) that you may use very frequently in a query's WHERE clause as filter conditions.

 Should there be only one column used, a single-column index should be the choice.
 Should there be two or more columns that are frequently used in the WHERE clause as filters, the composite index would be the best choice.

 Implicit indexes are indexes that are automatically created by the database server when an object is created.
 Indexes are automatically created for primary key constraints and unique constraints.

 An index can be dropped using SQL DROP command.
-Care should be taken when dropping an index because performance may be slowed or improved.
+Care should be taken when dropping an index because the performance may either slow down or improve.

 DROP INDEX index_name;

-You can check INDEX Constraint chapter to see actual examples on Indexes.
+You can check the INDEX Constraint chapter to see some actual examples on Indexes.

 Indexes should not be used on small tables.

-Tables that have frequent, large batch update or insert operations.
+Tables that have frequent, large batch updates or insert operations.